singh1114/best/_posts/2020-08-30-asynchronous-behaviour-using-asyncio-in-python.md

 So, the async function is of type `coroutine`.

-This [GeeksForGeeks article](https://www.geeksforgeeks.org/coroutine-in-python/) does a very good job of explaining coroutines and subroutines.
+This [GeeksForGeeks article](https://www.geeksforgeeks.org/coroutine-in-python/) does a very good job of explaining coroutines.

 To sum up what they wrote in the post, **subroutines** are the set of instructions that have one entry point and are executed serially.